Skip to content

 Nightscout Documentation

 There used to be a lot of Nightscout information found only in LoopDocs, but that was transferred and subsequently updated in Nightscout: Documentation.
-The information that remains in LoopDocs is Loop specific.
+The information that remains in LoopDocs about Nightscout is Loop specific.
 So you may be jumping back and forth between the two sets of documents.

 • If you see the Nightscout Owl logo in upper left you are in the Nightscout website